-The BScN (Collaborative) Program was awarded a seven year accreditation status by the Canadian Association of Schools of Nursing (CASN) in 2022 and full approval from the College of Registered Nurses of Newfoundland and Labrador (CRNNL) in 2015 (awaiting decision of the 2022 review).
+The BScN (Collaborative) Program was awarded a seven year accreditation status by the Canadian Association of Schools of Nursing (CASN) and a seven-year approval from the College of Registered Nurses of Newfoundland and Labrador (CRNNL) in 2022.

 In addition to the four year Bachelor of Science in Nursing (Collaborative) Program, the CNS offers a Practical Nursing Program and Continuing Education Programs for RNs and LPNs.